Aratana: Happy Days Are Here Again For Our Pets

 Aratana (PETX) is a new player in the growing animal pet care market.
-Current marketing data shows the prevalence of pets we have in our lives, is a massively growing number.
+Current marketing data shows the prevalence of pets we have in our lives is a massively growing number.
 The data shows 68% of households have pets sharing joy, laughter, and true happiness with their owners.
 And these owners show no reluctance in spending money to give their pets the best medical care in the world.
 Aratana takes a unique approach in becoming a major player in providing FDA approved products.
 Aratana is using their knowledge of the human genome and applying it to pet care drugs.
 At this point in Aratana’s short history, they have shown great success with drugs meeting the needs for the various types and genders of pets we have in our lives.

-For new readers wanting my background information on Aratana, they can read my first SA article shared on December 29 th, 2016.
+For new readers wanting my background information on Aratana, they can read my first SA article shared on December 29th, 2016.
 After this initial article, I offered an updated article on June 12th, 2017, where I highlighted a bump-in-the road experienced by Aratana.
-With this article I will update my readers with information coming from a binary event occurring on Friday, October 13th.
+With this article, I will update my readers with information coming from a binary event occurring on Friday, October 13th.
 This major event has given me more confidences about the benefits of owning Aratana’s stock, especially for those who have a long-term horizon for their investment dollars.

 The numbers shown in this chart reflected data as of 2015.
 Current trends indicate this constant and steady growth is progressing unabated as we approach the beginning of 2018.
-The $60 billion dollars being spent on pets in 2015 could now be approaching the $65 billion level.
+The $60 billion being spent on pets in 2015 could now be approaching the $65 billion level.

 Aratana's FDA Approved Products in The Market: